Biomedical Informatics, PhD

 • Successfully complete all coursework with satisfactory grades.

-After the student has met these requirements, the supervisory committee will recommend to the Office of Graduate Studies his/her admission to candidacy for the doctorate degree, the recommendation will note the dates of completing the comprehensive exam.
+• After the student has met these requirements, the supervisory committee will recommend to the Office of Graduate Studies his/her admission to candidacy for the doctorate degree, the recommendation will note the dates of completing the comprehensive exam.
 Such a recommendation must be filed at least seven months prior to the final oral examination for defending his/her dissertation in the presence of his/her supervisory committee.
 Following admission to candidacy, the student must register during each academic year semester until he/she receives the doctorate degree.
 Students not in residence may register for a minimum of one semester hour credit in dissertation.
 Failure to register during each academic year semester will result in termination of candidacy.
 The term of candidacy is limited to three years.
+If the term of candidacy is extended beyond three years (excluding summer terms), the candidate must pass another comprehensive exam.

 Dissertation and Final Examination